rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ## Executive Summary

-Welcome to my Framework for Solving Data Science Problems repository.
+Welcome to my Framework for Solving Data Science Problems.
 This repository provides a comprehensive framework for solving data science problems.
 The project builds upon one of the most popular [Kaggle notebooks](https://www.kaggle.com/code/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy), leveraging best-in-class methodologies to create a reliable foundation for solving data science problems.
-By reproducing and substantially building upon this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science: how to be methodical.
+By reproducing and substantially building upon this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science.

 Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes.
 This project addresses these issues by implementing a well-defined framework and best practices ensuring thorough problem understanding, effective data preprocessing, and robust model evaluation.

+Borrowing fron the giants of Agile, DevOps, and Lean Entrepreneurship, shifting left supports a more flexible and adaptive development process, facilitating faster delivery of high-quality data science solutions that align with business needs.

-This project leverages the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.
+This project applies the above concepts to the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.

 Thank you for visiting my repository.
 I hope this project inspires you to implement a structured approach to avoid common data science pitfalls.
 I welcome comments: especially those that will help improve upon this concept.